KyleVaughn/UM2/docs/source/install.rst

     git clone https://github.com/KyleVaughn/UM2.git

-There are a number of pre-defined environments files for Spack in ``UM2/dependencies/spack``.
+There are a number of pre-defined environment files for Spack in ``UM2/dependencies/spack``.
 These environments contain the dependencies for UM2 and are defined in yaml files.
 Pick the appropriate yaml file in ``UM2/dependencies/spack`` for use in the next step, then:

 .. code-block:: bash

-    # Assuming you're a user on desktop machine
+    # Assuming you're a user on a desktop machine
     cd UM2/dependencies/spack/user
     spack env create um2 desktop.yaml
     spack env activate -p um2